olgakharkevich/rsschool-cv/cv.md

 # Olga Kharkevich
 ----------
 ### Contacts:
-- **E-mail:** olga.kharkevich@gmail.com
+- **E-mail:** olga@kharkevich.org
 - **Telegram:** @olga_kharkevich

 ### My goal:
 I want to keep up-to-date my professionals skills. **RSSchool** -  is the great place to become better at Front-End Development :)

 ### About myself:
-Front-end developer with good hands-on HTML/CSS/JS coding skills, accuracy and attention to details, with great motivation to new knowledge.
+Front-end developer with 1 year of experience in HTML, CSS, and JavaScript, focused on creating high-quality, responsive, and cross-browser compatible applications.
+Experienced in implementing best practices, including coding standards and version control, to ensure clean, maintainable code.
+Proficient with React.js and familiar with agile methodologies, effectively collaborating in SCRUM processes to achieve project goals.
+A quick learner who adapts well to new environments and technologies, bringing strong attention to detail and a commitment to continuous improvement.

 ### Experienced in:
 - code standards